High arch

 Corrective shoes may help relieve pain and improve walking.
 This includes changes to the shoes, such as an arch insert and a support insole.

 Surgery to flatten the foot is sometimes needed in severe cases.
-Any nerve problems that exist must be treated by specialists.
+Any nerve problems that exist must be treated and monitored by specialists.

 Outlook (Prognosis)